Minor MLB Transactions: 8/1/17

 Here are the latest minor moves from around the game:

-- The Twins have selected the contract of veteran righty Dillon Gee, as LaVelle E. Neal III of the Star Tribune first reported (via Twitter).
-Gee had recently been outrighted off of the 40-man, but will re-join the roster after the club dealt away a pair of pitchers in recent days.
+- The Twins have called up veteran righty Dillon Gee, as LaVelle E. Neal III of the Star Tribune first reported (via Twitter).
+Gee will re-join the roster after the club dealt away a pair of pitchers in recent days.
 The 31-year-old logged four outings with the Rangers earlier this year and briefly appeared on the Twins’ active roster, though he did not see any game action.
 He has pitched to a 3.23 ERA with 7.3 K/9 against 1.8 BB/9 through 78 Triple-A innings on the year and will offer a swingman option for Minnesota.

 - With outfielder Willy Garcia going to the 7-day concussion DL after a scary collision yesterday, the White Sox have selected the contract of infielder/outfielder Nicky Delmonico, per a club announcement.
 Chicago has ample 40-man space after a bevy of deadline moves.
 Delmonico was a solid prospect when he was dealt from the Orioles to the Brewers in the 2013 deal that sent Francisco Rodriguez to Baltimore, but things did not work out in Milwaukee and he caught on with the South Siders as a minor-league free agent.
 He has spent the season at Triple-A, posting a .262/.347/.421 slash with a dozen home runs.